 Need some new magnets for your fridge?
 Bling On a Shoestring shares a craft for making some beautiful magnets for little or no cost.

 We’re In Debt discusses how switching your auto insurance can save you, particularly when you are being overcharged for your neighborhood.
-We used to live in
+We used to live in Massachusetts and I worked as an auto insurance representative so I could definitely relate to that one!

 Warning: this one is for the girls only.
 Have you ever noticed how much you spend on tampons or pads?
 Have you ever considered reusable menstrual products?
 You can even make these yourself.
 Visit Tired but happy for the scoop.